untoldone/bloomapi/README.md

 Code is also available for the current publically hosted datasources at https://github.com/bloomapi/datasources.
 This includes the NPI, ICD9, ICD10, PECOS and others.

-Today, BloomAPI is focused on simplifying the way medical data are shared through technical and non-technical means.
-For more information about BloomAPI, see https://www.bloomapi.com.
+Today, BloomAPI is focused on simplifying the way medical data is shared through technical and non-technical means.
+For more information about BloomAPI the company, see https://www.bloomapi.com.

 ### Questions?